shellieD/holy-shiitake/README.md

 When testing the add recipe form, it was noted that the ability to view the form as code was available.
 This meant that anyone could insert javascript into the form.
 This was tested for me by a fellow student who inserted javascript into the form and turned the background color of the whole page bright red.
 Whilst this was not damaging to the website and was easily rectified by customising the summernote toolbar, it did reveal a potential vulnerability that could have had serious consequences if not picked up.

 When a user updates a recipe it is not sent to admin for approval, it updates and is published to the site.
 This could mean that a user could edit their recipe with inappropriate content or with spelling errors/bad formatting and it would automatically be published, potentially jeopardising the integrity of the site.
 This will be looked at and fixed in the next sprint.

+Other than the above, no notable bugs have been found and the website functions as expected.

+There are some more changes I would like to make to the styling in response to the accessibility report (see the [TESTING.md](TESTING.md) for more information) and to improve responsivness on all devices, but due to time constraints this wasn't possible before submission of this project.

 ## Technologies Used